 the Pridnestrovian Moldavian Republic is a de-facto constitutional independent republic located between Ukraine and Moldova.

-This breakaway state is internationally known as Transnistria and it has its own currency, its own parliament and politicians, its own police force and army (in fact Russian army).
+This breakaway state is internationally known as Transnistria, and it has its own currency, its own parliament and politicians, its own police force and army (in fact Russian military).
 On this page you have a Tiraspol travel guide and many photos of Transnistria.

 Visit Transnistria and Tiraspol the capital city